-In his journals, Munch wrote that seaside rocks reminded him of goblins and sea spirits: “In the night’s light which forms have fantastic tones.”
-Sadly, the home critics didn’t understand Munch’s poetic approach to painting and read his works way too literally.
-The reception of his 1890s works was hostile and cruel, some called his paintings “gibberish” critisizing the “easily thrown stones that seem to be made only from soft, shapeless substance.”
+In his journals, Munch wrote that seaside rocks reminded him of goblins and sea spirits: “In the night’s light which forms have fantastic tones”.
+Sadly, the critics didn’t understand Munch’s poetic approach to painting and read his works way too literally.
+As a result, the reception of his 1890s works was hostile and cruel, some calling his paintings “gibberish”.
+They criticized the “easily thrown stones that seem to be made only from soft, shapeless substance.”

-The woman depicted in the Voice (painted from memory, by the way, as a memoir of the first night spent together) was Munch’s first love, Millie Thaulow, whom he met a year before.
+There are two theories about the woman depicted in The Voice / Summer Night.
+The first one claims that it was Munch’s first love, Millie Thaulow, whom he met a year before.
 She was older and married to a military captain.
-Curiously, however, Munch painted the first version of this work back in 1893, so maybe it’s better to interpret the female figure more as a symbol of the Voice, especially that the later work is part of the famous Frieze of Life.
+However, as Munch painted the first version of this work back in 1893, the second theory proposes a different interpretation.
+Maybe it is better to consider the female figure more metaphorically as a symbol of the voice, as the title suggests.

-Inger was Munch’s younger sister and she often modelled for his paintings.
-In the year of production of this portrait, Munch rented a small house in Åsgårdstrand, which was a tiny village situated on the edge of a fjordplace near Oslo, which he had regurarly visited since 1888.
-It served as a summer resort for many Oslo intellectuals and artists.
+Inger was Munch’s younger sister and she often modeled for his paintings.
+In the year when this portrait was created, Munch rented a small house in Åsgårdstrand, which was a tiny village situated on the edge of a fjordplace near Oslo, which he had regularly visited since 1888.
+It served as a summer resort for many intellectuals and artists coming from the city.

-The summer of 1915 was different from others: Munch didn’t spend it in his usual village but he worked in Hvitsten on the decorations of the University Aula.
-In August and September he travelled to Trondheim, Jeløya and Copenhagen.
+The summer of 1915 was different from the others, Munch didn’t spend it in his usual village but he worked in Hvitsten on the decorations of the University’s auditorium.
+In August and September, he traveled to Trondheim, Jeløya and Copenhagen.
 Moreover, in 1915 he sent financial support to young German artists.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.